AndresVilladaPoli/FUNFLEX/README.md

-FUN FLEX is an E-Commerce project specialized in the sale of digital entertainment products.
+FUN FLEX is an E-Commerce project specialized in the sale of digital entertainment products, such as video games, game consoles, game accessories, movies, music and e-books.
+We also offer a diverse selection of downloadable digital content and physical products related to entertainment.

 ## How to Install